core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### Recycling of Sender IDs ### {#sec-sid-recycling}

 From the moment when a Gid is assigned to a group until the moment a new Gid is assigned to that same group, the Group Manager MUST NOT reassign a Sender ID within the group.
-This prevents to reuse a Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
+This prevents to reuse a Sender ID ('kid') with the same tuple (Gid, Master Secret, Master Salt).
 Within this restriction, the Group Manager can assign a Sender ID used under an old Gid value (including under a same, recycled Gid value), thus avoiding Sender ID values to irrecoverably grow in size.

 Even when an endpoint joining a group is recognized as a current member of that group, e.g., through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the endpoint in the group, unless the group is rekeyed first and a new Gid value is established.